5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 2. This opens a dialog with a bunch of options to configure the new Node:</br>![nunode72](https://user-images.githubusercontent.com/76865553/171392271-561909d0-9747-4963-9cbc-d120c84daa87.png)
 3. Use `finalverbs.txt` or `codec_dump.txt` to configure the Node (see "Config Notes")
 4. Press "Save" when you're done.
 In my case, Node 27 will be added.
-5. Select "Patch > Verb Sanatize".
+5. Select "Patch > Verb Sanitize".
 This will apply [fixes](https://github.com/headkaze/PinConfigurator#what-patch-apply-verbit-fix-does-now) to the PinDefault values and Verb Data so that the `PinConfig` will work in macOS.
 6. Back in the main Window, click on "Get ConfigData"
 7. The new/modified PinConfig will be listed in the text field below it:</br>![GetConfig02](https://user-images.githubusercontent.com/76865553/171392396-5dea072e-f57b-492f-b44e-d2819e2a74d7.png)
 8. Export the data.
 There are 2 ways to do so: